How Social Inflation Affects Insurance Rates

 The Policy Debate: Tort Reform

 Tort reform refers to legislative changes designed to limit the size or frequency of civil lawsuit awards.
-Common measures include caps on non-economic damages (such as pain and suffering), limits on punitive damages, restrictions on which courts plaintiffs can file in and changes to joint-and-several liability rules.
+Common measures include caps on non-economic damages (like pain and suffering), limits on punitive damages, restrictions on which courts plaintiffs can file in and changes to joint-and-several liability rules.

 Proponents (typically insurers, business groups and some state legislators) argue that tort reform reduces nuclear verdict frequency, lowers insurance costs and creates a more predictable legal environment for businesses.
 Texas, Florida and Georgia have pursued tort reform measures in recent years.
 State regulation shapes how quickly those reforms translate into actual rate changes for consumers.